Purpose

 where item (B5:B12) and price (D5:D12) are named ranges.

-When lookup_value is greater than all values in lookup_array, default behavior is to "fall back" to the previous value.
+When lookup_value is greater than all values in lookup_array, the default behavior is to "fall back" to the previous value.
 This formula exploits this behavior by creating an array that contains only 1s and errors, then deliberately looking for the value 2, which will never be found.
 More details here.

 Example #4 - array form